MicrosoftDocs/win32-pr.de-de/desktop-src/NetMon2/setnppetypesapfilter.md

 ---
 # <a name="setnppetypesapfilter-function"></a>SetNPPEtypeSapFilter-Funktion

-Die **SetNPPEtypeSapFilter-Funktion** legt den BLOB-Filter Etype/Sap fest.
+Die **SetNPPEtypeSapFilter-Funktion** legt den BLOB-Etype/Sap-Filter fest.

 ## <a name="syntax"></a>Syntax